DavidS95/Smokeless_UMAF/README.md

 ![DevM](Photo/DevM.jpg)
 ![CBS](Photo/CBS%20Menu.jpg)
 ![SAVE](Photo/Save%20Promt.jpg)
-*T his should be how the usb should be set up fat32, with the folder you downloaded unzipped and placed into the root of the flash drive
+* This should be how the usb should be set up fat32, with the folder you downloaded unzipped and placed into the root of the flash drive
 ![USB](Photo/USB.png)